Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Acknowledgement

 \section{Acknowledgement}

-\noi The research of D. R. N. has been supported by the Severo Ochoa Programme for Centres of Excellence in R\&D (CEX2019-000904-S), Ministerio de Ciencia, Innovaci\'on y Universidades, Spain. \noi The research of P. T. has been supported by the research project PGC2018-094898-B-I00, Ministerio de Ciencia, Innovaci\'on y Universidades, Spain, and by the Severo Ochoa Programme for Centres of Excellence in R\&D (CEX2019-000904-S), Ministerio de Ciencia, Innovaci\'on y Universidades, Spain. \noi P. T. is member of Gruppo Nazionale di Fisica Matematica (GNFM) of INDAM.
+\noi The research of D. R. N. has been supported by the Severo Ochoa Programme for Centres of Excellence in R\&D (CEX2019-000904-S), Ministerio de Ciencia, Innovaci\'on y Universidades, Spain. \noi The research of P. T. has been supported by the research project PGC2018-094898-B-I00, Ministerio de Ciencia, Innovaci\'on y Universidades, Spain, and by the Severo Ochoa Programme for Centres of Excellence in R\&D (CEX2019-000904-S), Ministerio de Ciencia, Innovaci\'on y Universidades, Spain.

+The research of G. T. has been supported by the research project FRA2020-2021, Universit\'a degli Studi di Trieste, Italy.